wp-plugins/informational-popup/readme.txt

 2. Activate the plugin through the Plugins menu in WordPress.
 3. In a post or page use the shortcode [info_popup pop_title='Headline at the Top of the Window' message='This is the main text']clickable text in your post or page.[/info_popup] to create a popup link.
 4. Go to the dashboard, select appearance->info popup options, choose styles and click set style options.
+5. YOU MUST CLICK "set popup options" TO INITIALIZE POPUP WINDOWS WHEN YOU FIRST INSTALL THIS PLUGIN!
-5. Upload images you want to use in your popups to this directory: [your domain]/wp-content/plugins/informational-popup/popup-images
+6. Upload images anywhere to any directory (folder) in your website's domain.

 == FAQ ==